1. Olfactory nerve. A sensory

 12. Hypoglossal nerve.
 A motor nerve which controls the tongue muscles.

-A cranial nerve is a nerve that emerges directly from the brain of vertebrates, as distinct from a spinal nerve, which emerges from the spinal cord.
+A cranial nerve (CN) is a nerve that emerges directly from the brain of vertebrates, as distinct from a spinal nerve, which emerges from the spinal cord.
 All the cranial nerves, except the vagus nerve, pass through the foramina of the skull to innervate structures in the head, neck, and facial region.

 Cranial nerves supply the sense organs and muscles of the head, neck, and viscera.
 Like spinal nerves, cranial nerves have dorsal and ventral roots (see nerve root) and each root is numbered and named as a separate nerve.